pultar/ase/doc/ase/thermochemistry/thermochemistry.rst

 given to it in the vib_energies list; this is a list as can be generated with the .get_energies() method of :class:`ase.vibrations.Vibrations`, but the user should take care that all of these energies are real (non-imaginary).
+If imaginary values are encountered, by default an error is raised.
+By setting ``imag_modes_handling`` to either 'remove' or 'invert', the imaginary modes can be deleted or multiplied by `-i`, respectively.
 The class :class:`HarmonicThermo` has the interface described below.

 .. autoclass:: HarmonicThermo
    :members: